For openers: MLB tries again with short season, skewed rules

 From the start, a sprint to the finish.
 Got to come out strong.
 Remember last year: The Washington Nationals began 27-33 and wound up hoisting the World Series trophy.

-Perhaps it's the perfect setup for outsiders like the Padres or Mariners to sneak into the championship chase.
+Perhaps it's the perfect setup for outsiders like the San Diego Padres or Seattle Mariners to sneak into the championship chase.

 Let’s not forget those Houston Astros, either.
 They were the biggest story in baseball when we last saw them, with fans taunting José Altuve, Alex Bregman and their accomplices following the trash can-banging, sign-stealing scandal that made national headlines over the winter.